openego/eDisGo/doc/features_in_detail.rst

 Grid losses are not taken into account.
 See :func:`~edisgo.tools.tools.assign_load_feedin_case` for more details and implementation.

-Check LV and MV line load
+Check line load
-"""""""""""""""""""""""""""""""""""""
+""""""""""""""""""

+  Exceedance of allowed line load of MV and LV lines is checked in :py:func:`~edisgo.flex_opt.check_tech_constraints.mv_line_load` and
+  :py:func:`~edisgo.flex_opt.check_tech_constraints.lv_line_load`, respectively.
-  Uses a given load factor and the maximum allowed current given by the manufacturer to calculate the allowed line load of each LV and MV line.
-If the line load calculated in the power flow analysis exceeds the allowed line load the line is reinforced (see :ref:`grid-expansion-measure-line-load-label`).
+  The functions use the given load factor and the maximum allowed current given by the manufacturer (see *I_max_th* in tables :ref:`lv_cables_table`, :ref:`mv_cables_table` and :ref:`mv_lines_table`) to calculate the allowed line load of each LV and MV line.
+If the line load calculated in the power flow analysis exceeds the allowed line load, the line is reinforced (see :ref:`grid-expansion-measure-line-load-label`).

-Check HV/MV station load
+Check station load
-"""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""

+  Exceedance of allowed station load of HV/MV and MV/LV stations is checked in :py:func:`~edisgo.flex_opt.check_tech_constraints.hv_mv_station_load` and
+  :py:func:`~edisgo.flex_opt.check_tech_constraints.mv_lv_station_load`, respectively.
-  Uses a given load factor and the maximum allowed apparent power given by the manufacturer to calculate the allowed apparent power of the HV/MV station.
-If the apparent power calculated in the power flow analysis exceeds the allowed apparent power the station is reinforced (see :ref:`grid-expansion-measure-mv-station-load-label`).
+  The functions use the given load factor and the maximum allowed apparent power given by the manufacturer (see *S_nom* in tables :ref:`lv_transformers_table`, and :ref:`mv_transformers_table`) to calculate the allowed apparent power of the stations.
+If the apparent power calculated in the power flow analysis exceeds the allowed apparent power the station is reinforced

-Check MV/LV station load
-"""""""""""""""""""""""""""""""""""""

-  Uses a given load factor and the maximum allowed apparent power given by the manufacturer to calculate the allowed apparent power of each MV/LV station.
-If the apparent power calculated in the power flow analysis exceeds the allowed apparent power the station is reinforced (see :ref:`grid-expansion-measure-lv-station-load-label`).
+  (see :ref:`grid-expansion-measure-station-load-label`).

 Check line and station voltage deviation
 """"""""""""""""""""""""""""""""""""""""""

+  Compliance with allowed voltage deviation limits in MV and LV grids is checked in :py:func:`~edisgo.flex_opt.check_tech_constraints.mv_voltage_deviation` and
+  :py:func:`~edisgo.flex_opt.check_tech_constraints.lv_voltage_deviation`, respectively.
-  Uses a given allowed voltage deviation.
-If the voltage of an LV or MV line calculated in the power flow analysis exceeds the allowed voltage deviation the line is reinforced (see :ref:`grid-expansion-measure-lv-station-voltage-label` or
+  The functions check if the voltage deviation at a node calculated in the power flow analysis exceeds the allowed voltage deviation.
+If it does, the line is reinforced (see :ref:`grid-expansion-measure-lv-station-voltage-label` or :ref:`grid-expansion-measure-line-voltage-label`).
-  :ref:`grid-expansion-measure-line-voltage-label`)

 Grid expansion measures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Reinforcement measures are conducted in :py:mod:`~edisgo.flex_opt.reinforce_measures`.
+Whereas overloading issues can usually be solved in one step, except for some cases where the lowered grid impedance through reinforcement measures leads to new issues, voltage issues can only be solved iteratively.
+This means that after each reinforcement step a power flow analysis is conducted and the voltage rechecked.
+An upper limit for how many iteration steps should be performed is set in order to avoid endless iteration.
+By default it is set to 10 but can be changed using the parameter *max_while_iterations* of :py:func:`~edisgo.flex_opt.reinforce_grid.reinforce_grid`.

 .. _grid-expansion-measure-line-load-label:

-Reinforce lines due to over-loading
+Reinforce lines due to overloading issues
-"""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""

+  Line reinforcement due to overloading is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_branches_overloading`.
   In a first step a parallel line of the same line type is installed.
-If this does not solve the over-loading issue as many parallel standard lines as needed are installed.
+If this does not solve the overloading issue as many parallel standard lines as needed are installed.

-.. _grid-expansion-measure-mv-station-load-label:
+.. _grid-expansion-measure-station-load-label:

-Reinforce HV/MV station due to over-loading issues
+Reinforce stations due to overloading issues
 """""""""""""""""""""""""""""""""""""""""""""""""""""

+  Reinforcement of HV/MV and MV/LV stations due to overloading is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.extend_substation_overloading` and
+  :py:func:`~edisgo.flex_opt.reinforce_measures.extend_distribution_substation_overloading`, respectively.
   In a first step a parallel transformer of the same type as the existing transformer is installed.
-If there is more than one transformer in the station the smallest transformer that will solve the over-loading issue is used.
-If this does not solve the over-loading issue as many parallel standard transformers as needed are installed.

-.. _grid-expansion-measure-lv-station-load-label:

-Reinforce MV/LV station due to over-loading issues
-"""""""""""""""""""""""""""""""""""""""""""""""""""""

-  In a first step a parallel transformer of the same type as the existing transformer is installed.
-If there is more than one transformer in the station the smallest transformer that will solve the over-loading issue is used.
-If this does not solve the over-loading issue as many parallel standard transformers as needed are installed.
+If there is more than one transformer in the station the smallest transformer that will solve the overloading issue is used.
+If this does not solve the overloading issue as many parallel standard transformers as needed are installed.

 .. _grid-expansion-measure-lv-station-voltage-label:

-Reinforce MV/LV station due to over-voltage issues
+Reinforce MV/LV stations due to voltage issues
 """""""""""""""""""""""""""""""""""""""""""""""""""""

+  Reinforcement of MV/LV stations due to voltage issues is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.extend_distribution_substation_overvoltage`.
-  A parallel standard transformer is installed.
-Afterwards a power flow analysis is conducted and the voltage is rechecked.
-If there are still voltage issues the process of installing a parallel standard transformer and conducting a power flow analysis is repeated until voltage issues are solved.
+  To solve voltage issues, a parallel standard transformer is installed.

+  After each station with voltage issues is reinforced, a power flow analysis is conducted and the voltage rechecked.
+If there are still voltage issues the process of installing a parallel standard transformer and conducting a power flow analysis is repeated until voltage issues are solved or until the maximum number of allowed iterations is reached.

 .. _grid-expansion-measure-line-voltage-label:

-Reinforce lines due to over-voltage
+Reinforce lines due to voltage
 """""""""""""""""""""""""""""""""""""""""""""""""""""

+  Reinforcement of lines due to voltage issues is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_branches_overvoltage`.
-  In the case of several voltage problems the path to the node with the highest voltage deviation is reinforced first.
+  In the case of several voltage issues the path to the node with the highest voltage deviation is reinforced first.
 Therefore, the line between the secondary side of the station and the node with the highest voltage deviation is disconnected at a distribution substation after 2/3 of the path length.
 If there is no distribution substation where the line can be disconnected, the node is directly connected to the busbar.
 If the node is already directly connected to the busbar a parallel standard line is installed.

-  Only one voltage problem for each main route is considered at a time since each measure effects the voltage of each node in that route.
+  Only one voltage problem for each feeder is considered at a time since each measure effects the voltage of each node in that feeder.

-  After each main route with voltage problems has been considered a power flow analysis is conducted and the voltage rechecked.
+  After each feeder with voltage problems has been considered, a power flow analysis is conducted and the voltage rechecked.
 The process of solving voltage issues is repeated until voltage issues are solved or until the maximum number of allowed iterations is reached.